pushpendra-tripathi/training/modules/webstack/assessment01.md

 ## Assessment
 The goal of this assessment is to test your knowledge of HTML and CSS.  \

+Instructions:
-# make frontend of below page exactly as it is.
+Make frontend of below page exactly as it is.

 <https://enine.school/>